Ear Ringing After Shooting: Early Action Is Key

 For people with existing tinnitus, protecting their ears is crucial, especially when exposed to loud noises such as shooting guns, as it can exacerbate their symptoms.
 That's why double hearing protection, combining earplugs and earmuffs, is often recommended to minimize the risk of further damage and manage tinnitus effectively.

-Conclusion: Ear Ringing After Shooting Is Serious
+Conclusion: Ear Ringing After Shooting Is Serious, But Treatable

-For those who already have bothersome tinnitus, it’s advisable to consider avoiding gun shooting altogether.
+For those who already have bothersome tinnitus, it's advisable to consider avoiding gun shooting altogether.
 Ear ringing after shooting can occur even with double protection.
 The loud noise can serve as a trigger to make tinnitus worse.
 Prioritizing auditory health by opting for quieter activities is a proactive decision that will help you better manage your tinnitus.
-Unfortunately, the near certainty of ear ringing after shooting means that guns may be something that you have to consider giving up.
-As a tinnitus specialist, I get to say what the cops say, “Sir, put the gun down”.

 Dr. Hamid Djalilian